Terry-source/RealEstateLister/README.md

 Adding links to all linked collections when creating a property.
 Ie linking a user/owner and a suburb to each new property listing, so that properties can be listed according to suburb or user.

 Some pages would change the headings because it didn't detect if user was logged in.
 Had to pass through the right variable to the controller.

+Hiding the ownerid in the form.

+# To do
+Your Profile

+Update / Delete functions.

+Add images to all pages.